chaostreff-flensburg/datenchaos/README.md

 docker network create web
 ```

-To run prometheus and grafana you have to adjust the folder permissions by applling
+To run prometheus and grafana you have to adjust the directory permissions by applying:
 ```
 $ chmod -R 777 grafana/
 $ chmod -R 777 prometheus/
 ```

-In the root folder is one docker-compose.yml.
-This file contain all services ad configs wich are located in the service foldes.
+In the root directory is one `docker-compose.yml`.
+This file contains all services and configurations, wich are located in the service directories.

 ---
 Made with ♡ at [Chaostreff Flensburg](https://twitter.com/chaos_fl)